Singareni Thermal Power Plant: Coal mining

 Singareni Collieries Company (SCCL), a government-owned coal mining company, was established in 1920 under the Hyderabad Companies Act.
 The company is jointly owned by the Telangana government (51%) and the Union Government (49%).
 It was named after the village of Singareni in the Bhadradri Kothagudem district of Telangana State.

 In the year 1871, the state's first coal reserves were discovered in Singareni village near Yellandu by Dr. William King of the geological Survey of India during the British era.
 In 1889 Hyderabad Deccan company Limited incorporated in England and stocks were traded in London Stock Exchange and coal mining started.
 On 23 December 1920 coal mining operations transferred to the new company and renamed as Singareni Collieries Company Limited and the day is celebrated as Singareni day in the company every year.
 In 1945 Nizam of Hyderabad took over, thus singareni became first government managed company.
 In 1960 Government of India participated with 49% equity.

-SCCL now operates 18 open-pit mines and 29 underground mines across 5 Telangana districts: Bhadradri Kothagudem, Khammam, Jayashankar Bhupalpally, Ramagundam, and Mancheriyal.
+SCCL now operates 18 open-pit mines and 29 underground mines across 5 Telangana districts: Bhadradri Kothagudem, Khammam, Jayashankar Bhupalpally, Ramagundam, Mancheriyal and Komaram_Bheem_Asifabad_district.
 The Company produced 61.34 Million Tonnes (MT) of the coal in the year 2016-17 and 62.01 MT in the year 2017–18.
 SCCL purchases about 60 MU (Million units) power from the state distribution companies.

 N. Sridhar, Singareni Collieries Chairman and managing director expects STPP to bring down the deficit in power generation in Telangana State.
 Under his leadership Sanjay Kumar Sur, executive director (Power Projects) is currently leading the power plant operations and future expansion.